-Before you sign B2B contracts, it’s important to review the draft agreements to make sure you’re not committing some costly errors.
-According to Texas Internet Lawyer Mike Young, here are four of the most common mistakes that entrepreneurs make in business-to-business deals.
+Before you sign B2B contracts, it’s important to review the draft business-to-business agreements to make sure you’re not committing some costly errors.
+According to Business Contracts Lawyer Mike Young, here are four of the most common mistakes that entrepreneurs make in business-to-business deals.

 Mistake 1 – Failing To Identify Who Owns What